Research

 Abstract

 As Dubai aspires to become the next nexus for innovation, technology, and 3d printing, Glow of the Marjan is the transformation of Dubai's traditional clay jar into the future.
-The 3d printed semi-translucent jar is created by mapping the reaction-diffusion pattern found in the local brain-corals onto the jar's surface to create ridges and valleys.
+The 3d printed semi-translucent jar is created by mapping the reaction-diffusion pattern found in the local brain corals onto the jar's surface to create ridges and valleys.
 Material distribution will vary on the surface, making the ridges thicker and less translucent while making the valleys thinner and more translucent.
-Skin perforations will be distributed with the larger openings in the valleys and smaller towards the ridges.
+Skin perforations will be distributed with larger openings in the valleys and smaller ones towards the ridges.
 This treatment, along with the gradient variation of the material thickness, creates a sense of glow when the jar lits up.

 For more >